Create a Print-Rich Environment with Labels that Promote Literacy

 What about labels in more than one language?

 My daughter is learning to read Chinese, Korean, and English simultaneously.
-When she was first learning to read, I generally kept each language on separate sheets of paper to minimize distractions during information processing and recall.
+When she first learned to read, I generally kept each language on separate sheets of paper to minimize distractions during information processing and recall.
 Now that she has a solid foundation in Chinese, I am not concerned about her being distracted by English.

-English & Chinese labels
+English and Chinese labels

 Tips on labeling effectively to promote literacy in Chinese and Korean